LZXCorp/lzxcorp.github.io/src/pages/portfolio/projects/sparkctf.md

 3. **SparkCTF 2.0**
   - To be hosted on Dec 2025

-## Challenges Experience when Hosting a CTF
+## Obstacles

-There were several challenges that my team had to deal with to make this CTF possible.
+There were several obstacles that my team had to overcome to make this CTF possible.

 1. **Creating Challenges**

     Our small team of 4 had to create over 60 challenges within a 2 month timeframe.
 We also did not have the resources to outsource challenge creation.
-This was eventually quickly solved thanks to our co-organizers for
+This was eventually solved thanks to our co-organizers for also contributing challenges for the CTF.

 2. **Infrastructure**